The Three Weeks and the Nine Days

 The period from this fast to the fast on the ninth of Av can be split into two basic units: the first unit goes from the seventeenth of Tamuz until the ninth of Av and is generally referred to as "The Three Weeks," and the second goes from the first of Av to the ninth of Av, and this is generally referred to as "The Nine Days."
 As we have noted above, the Sephardim do it differently: the first basic unit in the Sephardi tradition begins on the first of Av and the second basic unit begins on the Sunday before the ninth of Av, both concluding on the tenth.
 The ninth of Av concludes the period of national mourning, because on that day both Batei Mikdash were destroyed.(2)

-These two units have two different sets of laws, so we will deal with
+These two units have two different sets of laws, so we will deal with them independently.